Andreaytm/spectrum/README.md

 The images sizes within reviews, products and carousels alter across devices.
 On smaller devices the nav menu displays as a collapsed menu icon.

+Some of the products and carousel displays slightly differently in iPad.
+It is however usable but not as attractive as on other devices.
+This will an enhancement for future iterations of the project.

 ## Known Issues